 If you are being investigated by your employer for a possible Theft, or any other possible criminal matter, you need to talk to an experienced criminal defense lawyer before talking to your employer or to your employer’s security agents.
 When you talk to the criminal defense lawyer, you need to be completely honest about everything that happened.
 Whatever you say to your employer can be used against you in court.
 Your employer does not have to inform you of this before talking to them.
 When you talk to your employer about a possible Theft, you do not have a right to have a lawyer present.
 You can talk to a lawyer before going in for questioning, but you do not have the right to stop the questioning until they get you a lawyer.
 Many times, the smartest thing to do is to keep your mouth shut and not say anything to your employer.
 While that may cause you to lose your job, that may save you from being convicted in Criminal Court for a Theft and facing the possibility of going to jail.

 Chicago criminal defense lawyer James Dimeas, is a nationally-recognized, award-winning, Theft lawyer.
-James Dimeas has been handling Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
-James Dimeas has been recognized as a “Best Criminal Lawyer in Chicago” by Expertise and a Best DUI Attorney.
+James Dimeas has been handling Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas was recognized as a “Best Criminal Lawyer in Chicago” by Expertise and a Best DUI Attorney.
 James Dimeas was named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb,” the highest rating possible for any lawyer in the United States.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb,” the highest rating possible for any Theft lawyer in the United States.

 If you are facing Theft charges, or are under criminal investigation for a Theft in Chicago, Cook County, DuPage County, Kane County, or Lake County you can contact James Dimeas anytime for a free and confidential consultation about your case.
 He will listen to your story and give you good legal advice.
 You can always speak to Mr. Dimeas personally by calling him at 847-807-7405.